khorshuheng/feast-load-test-proxy/README.md

 curl localhost:8080/echo
 ```

-This command will send a single GetOnlineFeatures request to the configured Feast serving instance.
-The `entity_count` parameter is used to set how many entities will be sent (unique users in this case).
-The higher the number of entities the higher the expected latency.
+This command will send a single or multiple GetOnlineFeatures request(s) depending on the load specification.

 ```
-curl localhost:8080/send?entity_count=30
+curl localhost:8080/send
 ```